boykin345/food-ai-app/README.md

 A1.
 As an app user, I want to click on a star icon to add a recipe to my favourites, so that I can quickly access my preferred recipes without searching for them again. - 1

 A2.
+As an app user, I want to view my favourites on the homepage, so that I can quickly access my preferred recipes without searching for them again. - 1

+A3.
+As an app user, I want to click on my favourites and view the full recipe, so that I can see all the details of my recipe. - 1

+A4.
+As a developer, I want a function which can take objects returned from firebase for a recipe, and convert it into a recipe object, so that I can call that function anytime I need to display things on the homepage more easily. - 1

+[- Removed -]A2.
 As an app user, I want to view my list of favourited recipes in a separate tab so that I can have a dedicated space for recipes I love and plan to make often. - 1

-A3.
+[- Removed -]A3.
 As an app user, I want to be able to sort my favourited recipes by cuisine, cooking time, and other filters so that I can organise my favourites based on my current cooking preferences or time constraints. - 2

 ---
-Sharing Recipes
+[- Removed -]Sharing Recipes

-B1.
+[- Removed -]B1.
 As an app user, I want to press a share button to send a recipe link via text, email, or social media so that I can easily share my culinary finds with friends and family.  - 3

-B2.
+[- Removed -]B2.
 As an app user, I want to include a personal note or comment when sharing a recipe, to add a personal touch or specific thoughts when recommending the recipe to others. - 1

 ---
 Settings Personalisation